Dependence uncertainty: a decision-theoretic approach: Motivation

 \section{Motivation}

-Numerous economic scenarios involve correlated risks or uncertainties.
-An insurance company, who insures two houses against fire, apparently faces a positive correlation among the events that a claim will be made if they lie in the same neighborhood.
-But what if the houses lie in different countries or if the company offers an insurance against flood damages?
-At second glance, even those liability cases can be correlated by an omitted effect, e.g., climate change.
-Similarly, a policy maker, needing to decide how to mitigate and adapt to climate change, faces correlated uncertainties, since the likelihoods of climate-change related catastrophes are positively correlated.
-A climate scientist may have a good understanding of individual aspects of the earth climate (e.g., temperature, glaciers, oceans), but may face uncertainty regarding the correlation of these aspects.
+Numerous economic scenarios involve dependent uncertainties.
+An investor may face the question of how certain assets are dependent on each other.
+A worker who owns shares of her employer is potentially confronted with a dependency between job security and asset returns.
+A policy maker who needs to decide how to mitigate and adapt to climate change must cope with dependencies of climate-change related catastrophes.

-How should the insurer price the insurance cover?
-How should the policy maker decide how much to invest in climate mitigation and adaptation?
-How should the climate scientist estimate the overall expected climate damage in light of the lack of probabilistic information regarding correlations among the individual aspects?
+Further, choices must often be made in light of probabilistic uncertainty regarding the dependency of payoff-relevant factors: The investor may not know how relevant assets are dependent, the worker may be uncertain as to how exactly her job security depends on the success of her employer, and the policy-maker may not have sufficiently precise data on how climate-change related catastrophes dependent on each other.

 In this paper, we propose a theoretical framework to tackle such choice problems.
 We assume that the set of possible states of the world $\Omega$ follow a product structure, i.e., $\Omega=\Omega_1 \times \dots \times \Omega_n$.
-The \emph{subspaces} $\Omega_i$ contain the set of states that are relevant to an aspect $i\in \{1, \dots, n\}$ of the choice problem.
-In our benchmark case, the decision maker (DM) tries to arrive at a belief on the whole state space from probabilistic information about each subspace $\Omega_i$ in a statistically consistent way.
-We demonstrate that this consistency requirement leaves ample space for correlations among the subspaces.
-We identify this space, denoted by $\mathcal{P}$, derive its dimension as well as its extreme points, and show that it is the core of a non-convex, but exact capacity.
-This clarifies the scope of correlations among subspaces in full generality, paving the way to the analysis of what can be called ``aversion towards correlation uncertainty''.
-That is, we allow for uncertainty regarding the correlations between the subspaces and aversion towards this uncertainty.
+The \emph{subspaces} $\Omega_i$ contain the set of states that are relevant to a factor $i\in \{1, \dots, n\}$ of the choice problem.
+In our model, the decision maker (DM) forms beliefs on the whole state space from probabilistic information about each subspace $\Omega_i$.
+We demonstrate that this requirement leaves ample space for probabilistic uncertainty regarding dependence among the subspaces.
+We identify the resulting \emph{dependence uncertainty set} $\mathcal{P}$ by means of \emph{dependence structures} that allow to decompose a probability into the independent product of its marginals and said dependence structure.
+This clarifies the scope of dependence among subspaces in full generality.
+Preferences exhibit \emph{dependence uncertainty} if they can be represented by a utility function that evaluates acts between their worst and best case utilities over a dependence uncertainty set.
+That is, behavior is consistent with concrete marginals, but enjoys full flexibility otherwise.
+Axiomatically, this representation essentially arises from stipulating the classical Von Neumann–Morgenstern independence axiom on what we refer to as \emph{dependence-neutral acts}.